 Our principal manufacturing and warehousing operations are located at our facilities in San Marcos, Texas.
 We own our principal manufacturing and warehousing facilities, and lease one ancillary manufacturing facility in San Marcos, Texas.
 All our reportable segments utilize our San Marcos, Texas facilities.
-In addition, we have offices and/or manufacturing and assembly locations in Chicago, Illinois, Morristown, Tennessee, Houston, Texas, Denver, Colorado, Salt Lake City, Utah, Canada, the Netherlands, France, United Kingdom, Germany, Mexico, China, Korea, Japan, India, Australia, and Bahrain.
-All our manufacturing facilities are registered to International Organization for Standardization (ISO) 9001 quality standards, except for Morristown, Tennessee and Chicago, Illinois.
-These locations were acquired through our recent acquisition and are in the process to be certified.
+In addition, we have offices and/or manufacturing and assembly locations in Chicago, Illinois, Morristown, Tennessee, Houston, Texas, Salt Lake City, Utah, Canada, the Netherlands, France, Italy, United Kingdom, Germany, Mexico, China, Korea, Japan, India, Australia, and Bahrain.
+All our manufacturing facilities are registered to International Organization for Standardization (ISO) 9001 quality standards, except for

+Morristown, Tennessee and Chicago, Illinois, which are in the process to be certified.
 We believe that our production facilities are suitable for their purpose and are adequate to support our businesses.